thisissophiawang/cs5008-ConceptPresentation/README.md

 This is the starting readme for this assignment.
 Please edit the following information by removing the "*edit me*" and replace it with appropriate information your assignment.
 If it is asking you a question, please provide a response.

-- Name: Xinyi Wang/Sophia  & Janet Jung
+- Name: Xinyi Wang/Sophia  & Janet Jung & Yuyang Bai
-- Github Account name: thisissophiawang  &
-- How many hours did it take you to complete this assignment?
+- How many hours did it take you to complete this conceptation?
 - Did you collaborate with any other students/TAs/Professors?
 Teammates
 - Did you use any external resources?
 (Cite them below)
   -